ViaQ/fluent-plugin-relp/README.md

-# relp-input-plugin
+# RELP input plugin

-Plugin for TCP input to fluentd using RELP
+Plugin for input to fluentd using [RELP protocol](http://www.rsyslog.com/doc/relp.html)

-for the time being this is simple "Hello world" fluentd input plugin which receives anything over TCP and passes it to fluentd AS-IS, with no processing, filtering or parsing whatsoever.

-Will update this README once more functionality is added.
+this depends on `relp` ruby gem which host server-side ruby implementation